-The T-50 Golden Eagle is an advanced supersonic jet trainer that was developed by Korea Aerospace Industries (KAI) and Lockheed Martin to train fighter pilots on 5th generation fighter platforms, such as the F-35.
+The T-50 Golden Eagle is an advanced supersonic jet trainer developed by Korea Aerospace Industries (KAI) and Lockheed Martin to train fighter pilots on 5th-generation fighter platforms, such as the F-35.
 The first T-50 flew with the Republic of Korea Air Force (ROKAF) in 2005, and since 2011 it has been used to train pilots in Indonesia, Iraq, the Philippines, and Thailand.

 T-50 History and Development

 Development of the T-50 began in the mid-1990s, with test flights beginning in 2002.
 As the first homegrown Korean trainer aircraft, the program was primarily financed by the Korean government, with KAI and Lockheed evenly splitting about 30% of the cost.
 The T-50 is produced by Lockheed through international partnerships with KAI.

 The T-50, which has a maximum speed of Mach 1.5, is powered by a General Electric F404 turbofan and afterburner.
 The engine is manufactured by Samsung Hanwha Techwin in Korea and produces 17,700 lb of thrust.
 The trainer has a 360°-view and glass cockpit that seats two and features an advanced human-machine interface suitable for learning the flight operations of 5th-generation fighter aircraft.

 With the success of the T-50, several variants have been subsequently developed.
 Each variant can be used in a training capacity to provide the skills fighter pilots need to operate the most advanced fighter aircraft in the world.